limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 |_ssl-date: TLS randomness does not represent time
 ```

 `nmap` finds plenty of open services.
-But, let's start with the `http` since there is a higher chance of finding an attack surface here.
+But, let's start with `http` since there is a higher chance of finding an attack surface here.

 ### Flag: 1

-Indeed, the first flag is in the HTML source of the landing page.
+Indeed, the first flag is in the HTML source of the landing page at `http://192.168.10.130/`.

 ![Flag: 1](/assets/images/posts/blackmarket-1-walkthrough/0.ib8ttza2a7.png)